krnsk0/krnsk0.dev/src/data/projects/edmazon.md

 videoUrl: ""
 image: "./edmazon_screenshot.png"
 builtWith: ["Node.js", "Express", "React", "Redux", "Sequelize", "PostgresSQL"]
 description: "A full-featured RESTful e-commerce store built as a bootcamp learning project for the NERDS stack.
-Desktop only."
+Desktop only.
+My contributions: database design using Sequelize ORM, design for the application-wide Redux store, many interactive UI components in React, design for session-based API route security, and all of the styling and design work (in plain CSS)"
 ---